ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The time_interval query type is described in {{time-interval-query}}; the fixed_size query type is described in {{fixed-size-query}}.
-Future specifications may introduce new query types as needed (see {{query-type-reg}}).
+Future specifications may introduce new query types as needed (see
+{{query-type-reg}}).
+Implementations are free to implement only a subset of the available query types.

 A query includes parameters used by the Aggregators to select a batch of reports specific to the given query type.
 A query is defined as follows:

 ~~~
 opaque BatchID[32];